baccigalupi/CalOrders/Artifacts/README.md

 Figure 6: CalOrders Service Architecture

 CalOrders uses [REST services](https://github.com/OncoreLLC/CalOrders/tree/master/CalOrdersRest/src/java/com/oncore/calorders/rest/service) exposed from JEE Session Beans using the built in annotations available from Java.
 Java provides excellent REST service support in JEE making it extremely easy to create REST services supporting CRUD operations on an underlying datastore.
 CalOrders uses the NetBeans REST services generator to create the core set of JPA entities and REST facades needed for the application.
 Customizing the service entities is supported via built in JPA functionality using the persistence.xml file and xml files containing custom named queries or custom queries can be defined directly in the REST Facades using the JPA create query method and syntax.
 See the [HOW TO Create Custom Queries and REST Facades](https://github.com/OncoreLLC/CalOrders/wiki/HOW-TO-Create-Custom-Queries-and-REST-Facades) Wiki page for more details on how to create custom JPA Named Queries and REST Facades.
-Core classes and utilities needed to support the underlying architecture across domains are defined in CalOrdersCore, which is addressed later in this document.
+Core classes and utilities needed to support the underlying architecture across domains are defined in CalOrdersCore.

 ## Shared Architectural Components

-As CalOrders places common architectural components in the shared CalOrdersCore project.
+CalOrders places common architectural components in the shared CalOrdersCore project.
 CalOrdersCore only contains base classes and interfaces, and shared utility classes.
 NetBeans simplifies compilation and deployment by allowing other NetBeans projects such as CalOrdersREST to reference core in the editor.
-The option is also available to compile and bundle the CalOrdersCore project into an independent Jar, which can then be referenced by other projects.
+The option is also available to compile and bundle the CalOrdersCore project into an independent JAR, which can then be referenced by other projects.

 ## Databases